-The proposed bill establishes a requirement for applicants under the age of 25 to complete an online driver work zone and first responder safety course before obtaining a new driver's license in Washington State.
+The proposed bill establishes a requirement for applicants under the age of 25 to complete an online driver work zone and first responder safety course as part of the process for obtaining a new driver's license in Washington State.
 The Department of Licensing may waive this requirement if the course is unavailable at the time of application.
-Additionally, the bill amends existing laws to include this course as a prerequisite for obtaining an intermediate license, which is available to drivers aged 16 and older.
-The bill also mandates that the Washington Traffic Safety Commission contract with a provider to offer this course at no cost to residents aged 15 to 25.
+Additionally, the bill amends existing laws to include this course as a prerequisite for obtaining an intermediate driver's license.
+It also mandates that the Washington Traffic Safety Commission contract with a provider to offer this course at no cost to residents aged 15 to 25.

 Statutes affected: Original Bill: 46.20.075, 46.63.200